dwarvesf/playbook/engineering/workflow.md

+The workflow we chose to adopt is a team agreement on why we should be a team player and how we should act to benefit as a whole, not just an individual.

 Besides the [loop of 8 weeks](https://github.com/dwarvesf/handbook/blob/master/how-we-work.md#cycles) that we frame our works fit into at company level, for every project, we build an agile team with the practice of Scrum.

 ## Agile